 The educational specialist degree (Ed.S.) is the minimum degree required to gain licensure in school psychology in most states.
 At UW-RF, the educational specialist degree in school psychology is awarded upon completion of all specialist program requirements (an additional 32 credit hours beyond the 34-credit M.S.E., for a total of 66 program credits).
-A portion of these total required credits includes the completion of a10-credit Internship in School Psychology (SPSY 775/776), completion of the Program Evaluation research project and passing the school psychology portion of the PRAXIS II examination with a score of 147 or higher.
-To ensure eligibility for graduation with the Ed.S., candidates must submit a completed Specialist Checklist for School Psychology and all associated materials to the director of the program.
-Additionally, an official application for graduation must be submitted to the Registrar's office.
-An on-line application and additional commencement information may be found at: http://www.uwrf.edu/CSP/Graduation.cfm.
-Check with the Graduate Studies office, at (715) 425-3500, for a specific application deadline date.
+A portion of these total required credits includes the completion of al10-credit Internship in School Psychology (SPSY 775/776), completion of the Program Evaluation research project and passing the school psychology portion of the PRAXIS II examination with a score of 155 or higher (since 2018).
+To ensure eligibility for graduation, an official application for graduation must be submitted to the Registrar's office.
+Specialist degree completers are invited to attend commencement (typically following the spring semester).
+For additional details about commencement, see the UWRF website.